 There is another question that should certainly be borne in mind by the pioneer (who will often find that in no time he has become an administrator as well) and that is deprivation of voting rights.
 Although the Guardian introduced to us the sanction of removing people’s voting rights—their administrative rights, in other words—he made it quite clear that this was the heaviest administrative sanction we can wield at this stage in the unfoldment of the Faith and that it should under no circumstances be used lightly.
 At the World Centre of the Faith we are able to obtain a purview of the Bahá’í world, and over and over again it comes to our attention how lightly and unjustifiably Assemblies apply this heavy sanction.
 Not only are they willing to chastise a believer for some minor departure from principle but, for inexperienced and immature Assemblies, it is sometimes a convenient method of getting rid of one of its members who may be considered a thorn in its flesh.
 At the present stage of our Bahá’í development, although Assemblies must deal with their affairs on a basis of fairness and justice, this does not mean that love, tolerance, mercy and understanding should not animate them in all their dealings with the Bahá’ís who compose their communities.
 The Universal House of Justice, at the same time that it guides and guards the laws and institutions of the Faith, is showering the Bahá’ís of the world with a protective love and comprehension of their weaknesses, their immaturity and their needs, without which no progress in the present stage of their development could be made.
 If this Body, whose supreme function is justice, can hold us all in its arms until we are strong and old enough to be more disciplined and walk in the ways that we should, how much more then should National and Local Assemblies feel humble before their tasks and protect, love and help their immature communities and the inexperienced believers under their jurisdiction?

 The process of mass conversion is many times a shock to the pioneer and to the travelling teacher.
 He cannot understand why a person is accepted as a Bahá’í, so quickly, with so little preparation and no previous “deepening”.
-Yet ‘Abdu’l-Bahá Himself—the greatest example we have in every single way of life—has made it quite clear: “Those souls who have the capacity and ability to receive the outpourings of the Kingdom and the confirmation of the Holy Spirit, they become attracted through one word. … No sooner is the oil touched by fire than it is ignited, but the heat of fire will not have any effect upon black stone.”
+Yet ‘Abdu’l-Bahá Himself—the greatest example we have in every single way of life—has made it quite clear: “Those souls who have the capacity and ability to receive the outpourings of the Kingdom and the confirmation of the Holy Spirit, they become attracted through one word. … No sooner is the oil touched by fire than it is ignited, but the heat of fire will not make any effect upon black stone.”
 In so few words He makes it clear that no amount of teaching and effort, however prolonged, can enable some people to accept Bahá’u’lláh, and that others cannot be prevented from an instantaneous acceptance in their hearts of Him as the Messenger of God for this Day.